What Is Criticality in a Nuclear Power Plant?

 It's Not as Disastrous as it Sounds

 When the atom-splitting reactor of a nuclear power plant is operating normally, it is said to be “critical” or in a state of “criticality.”
+It is that necessary state when essential electricity is being produced.

 Using the term “criticality” may seem counter-intuitive as a way to describe normalcy.
 In everyday parlance, the word often describes situations with potential for disaster.
 Nevertheless, in the context of nuclear power, “criticality” indicates that a reactor is operating safely.
+There are two terms related to criticality, supercriticality and subcriticality, which are both also normal and essential to proper nuclear power generation.

 Criticality Is a Balanced State

 Nuclear reactors use uranium fuel rods -- long, slender, zirconium metal tubes containing pellets of fissionable material -- to create energy through fission.
 Fission is the process of splitting the nuclei of uranium atoms to release neutrons that in turn split more atoms, releasing more neutrons.
 Criticality means that a reactor is controlling a sustained fission chain reaction, where each fission event releases a sufficient number of neutrons to maintain an ongoing series of reactions.
+This is the normal state of nuclear power generation.

 In the balanced state of criticality, fuel rods inside a nuclear reactor are producing and losing a constant number of neutrons, and the nuclear energy system is stable.
+Nuclear power technicians have procedures in place, some of them automated, in case a situation arises in which more or fewer neutrons are produced and lost.

 Fission produces a great deal of energy in the form of very high heat and radiation.
 That’s why reactors are housed in structures sealed under thick metal-reinforced concrete domes.
 Power plants harness this energy and heat to produce steam to drive generators that produce electricity.